galica9999/aws-cloud-formation-tiered-network-config/README.md

 ```

+- **Actions** - This field is a list of what we want the rule to do when it matches a condition.
+For this action, we want it to forward the request to our app target group instances.

-- **ImageId** - This field is used to tell what image will be used to create the AMI.
+* **Conditions** - This field is used to determine which action will be applied when a request matches this condition.
+We are checking the request by source-ip and the source IP we are looking for is any IP.
+* **ListenerARN** - This field used to link the rule to a listener.
+In this case it is out http listener.
+* **Priority** This is what order the rule will be hit in.
+We have it set to be first.

 </p>
 </details>

 <details><summary><h4 style="display:inline">HTTPListener</h4></summary>
 <p>
-This resource creates the launch configuration we will use for the application AMIs.
+This resource creates the the http listener to look for new http traffic being sent to the load balancer.

 ```json
 "HTTPlistener": {